Dre Campbell Farm

 • Mask (optional)

-Next, put on your mask and spray it around the areas where you’ve seen termites.
-However, be sure to avoid any areas where there are electrical cords or other items that could be damaged by moisture or contact with the solution.
+Next, please put on your mask and spray it around the areas where you’ve seen termites.
+However, avoid any areas with electrical cords or other items that could be damaged by moisture or contact with the solution.

-Let the mixture sit for about an hour, then wipe up the excess (spill-offs) with paper towels.
+Let the mixture sit for about an hour, then wipe the spills with paper towels.
 Repeat as necessary.

-However, some homeowners find them effective to remove termites.
-Beneficial nematodes are available at some garden stores and online.
+Some homeowners find beneficial nematodes effective against termites.
+They are available at some garden stores and online.

-To use them, you just mix them with water according to the instructions that come with your order.
-Next, pour the mixture into termite-infested wood in your basement, around your house, and in your garden.
+Afterward, pour the mixture into wood that has termites.
+Do this in your basement, around your house, and in your garden.

-They are also your best bet to get rid of termites in garden soil naturally.
-The nematodes will enter the termite’s body and kill it.
+These nematodes work great to get rid of termites in garden soil naturally.
+They will enter the termite’s body and kill it.

-To use vinegar to kill termites, simply mix a cup with a gallon of water and pour it on their mounds or in holes.
-You can also spray it directly on the termites themselves.
+To use vinegar to kill termites, dilute it with water (1:1 ratio) or use it straight.
+Next, spray it directly on the termites themselves.

-Another great home remedy to repel termites is garlic oil.
+Another excellent home remedy to repel termites is garlic oil.
 You can use it to make a spray.

-To make this homemade termite repellent spray, you will need:
+To make this homemade termite-repellent spray, you will need the following:

 • 1 cup of food-grade oil